What is Networking?

 - Tips on your job hunting tools (resume and /or portfolio).

 - Names of people to contact about possible employment or informational interviews.

 - Follow-up interview and a possible job offer.

-Your family, friends, roommates, significant others, SJSU faculty and staff, alumni, past and present co-workers, neighbors, club and organization and association members, people at the gym, people at the local coffee house and neighborhood store, and people in your religious community.
+- Consider: your family, friends, roommates, significant others, SJSU faculty and staff, alumni, past and present co-workers, neighbors, club and organization and association members, people at the gym, people at the local coffee house and neighborhood store, and people in your religious community.